Consensys/doc.goquorum/docs/Reference/quorum.js/RawTransactionManager.md

 txnMngr.sendRawTransactionViaSendAPI(txnParams);
 ```

-Calls Privacy Manager's `/send` API to encrypt txn data and send to all participant Privacy Manager nodes, replaces `data` field in `txnParams` with response (i.e. encrypted-payload hash), signs the transaction with the `from` account defined in `txnParams`, marks the transaction as private, and submits the signed transaction to the blockchain with `eth_sendRawTransaction`.
+Calls Privacy Manager's `/send` API to encrypt txn data and send to all participant Privacy Manager nodes, replaces `data` field in `txnParams` with response (encrypted-payload hash), signs the transaction with the `from` account defined in `txnParams`, marks the transaction as private, and submits the signed transaction to the blockchain with `eth_sendRawTransaction`.

 #### Parameters
 1. `txnParams` - The transaction to sign and send